alebcay/openlens-node-pod-menu/README.md

 # Installing this extension

-In OpenLens, navigate to the Extensions list.
+In OpenLens, navigate to Menu > Extensions.
 In the text box, enter the name of this plugin:

 ```
 @alebcay/openlens-node-pod-menu